 July 27, 1918 – First Concrete Oil Tanker launched

 America’s first concrete vessel designed to carry oil, the Socony, was launched from its shipyard on Flushing Bay, New York.
 The barge was 98 feet long with a 32 foot beam.
 Built for the Standard Oil Company of New York, the ship drew nine feet with a cargo of 370 tons.

 “Bulk oil is carried in six center and two wing compartments, which have been oil-proofed by a special process,” explained the journal Cement and Engineering News.
 “Eight-inch cast iron pipe lines lead to each compartment and the oil pump is located on a concrete pump room aft.”

 July 28, 1924 – Oil Scouts organize

-The National Oil Scouts Association of America (today the International Oil Scouts Association) files its charter in Austin, Texas.
-With a large number of landmen by 1940, it is renamed “National Oil Scouts and Landman’s Association” until landmen form their own association in 1955, today’s American Association of Professional Landmen.
+The National Oil Scouts Association of America (today the International Oil Scouts Association) filed its charter in Austin, Texas.
+With a large number of landmen by 1940, it was renamed “National Oil Scouts and Landman’s Association” until landmen formed their own association in 1955, today’s American Association of Professional Landmen.

-Oil scouts have gathered field intelligence on drilling operations since the birth of the U.S. petroleum industry in 1859.
-They record details about the location, lease, depth of well, formations encountered, logs and other data, which may yield a competitive advantage.
+Oil scouts had gathered field intelligence on drilling operations since the birth of the U.S. petroleum industry in 1859.
+They recorded details about the location, lease, depth of well, formations encountered, logs, and other data, which could yield a competitive advantage.

 James Tennent, author of The Oil Scouts – Reminiscences of the Night Riders of the Hemlocks, proclaimed in 1915 that scouts “saved the general trade thousands and millions by holding market manipulators in check.”
 Learn more in Scouts – Oil Patch Detectives.